 Rockshox Reverb Stealth Review

-Before we jump into the cheap dropper posts on the market, it is worth mentioning the Rockshox Reverb.
+Before we jump into the cheap dropper posts on the market, it is worth mentioning the Rockshox Reverb; our pick for the best dropper post available (and the one I use).
 This is not exactly a budget post, weighing in at over $350 from most retailers.
 However, when it comes to budget hydraulic dropper posts, this is one of the most popular.
 In fact, it is what I am currently using on my all mountain bike.

 Just remember, you really do get what you pay for.